A Brief Look at The History of Fermentation

 - Time – waiting is definitely the hardest part.
-After a few days the cabbage will already start to change its appearance and taste.
+After a few days, the cabbage will already start to change its appearance and taste.
 Expect a lot of CO2 in the first week.
 Keep your jars with veggies on the surface that can easily be cleaned.
 If you don’t like very sour sauerkraut, you can consume it after a few days.
-However, I recommend you to be patient and wait at least 10-14 days, or preferably longer, in order for the flavors to further develope and deepen.
+However, I recommend you to be patient and wait at least 10-14 days, or preferably longer, in order for the flavors to further develop and deepen.

 - Vessels – traditionally, vegetables were most often fermented in clay vessels.
-Some people use plastic today, but for such a small amount of sauerkraut, glass jars proved to be the most practical solution to me.
+Some people use plastic today, but for such a small amount of sauerkraut, glass jars proved to be the most practical solution for me.
 The wider the opening of the jar, the better.
-While you wait the Lactobacillus to do their job, you don’t need to close the jar hermetically with a lid.
-Also, always leave at least 6-7 cm to the top of the jar to get a room for your weights.
+While you wait for the Lactobacillus to do their job, you don’t need to close the jar hermetically with a lid.
+Also, always leave at least 6-7 cm to the top of the jar to get room for your weights.

 Ideal Temperature For Lacto-Fermentation

 The length of fermentation will also depend a lot on the room temperature.
-During the summer, it will certainly take less time for veggies to ferment in comparison to cold, winter months.
+During the summer, it will certainly take less time for veggies to ferment in comparison to the cold, winter months.
 Generally, the best temperature for lacto-fermentation is between 16 and 24°C (60 – 75F).